tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **WEU DPC Tour 3** - 1st 🥇
 * **PGL Arlington Major** - 15-16th

 After a super dominant group stage in Stockholm, they were pretty much favorites to win the whole major.
-Then TSM rattled them in upper bracket finals and they've never really seemed the same on LAN ever since.
+Then TSM rattled them something fierce in upper bracket finals and they've never really seemed the same on LAN ever since.

-**What would success look like?**  How could such a fate befall a boy that pure?
+**What would success look like?** There are a handful of TI veterans in this roster, including a winner, coach Aui_2000.
+Would you have the heart to eliminate him?
+Who could say no to a face that pure?
 Everything deserves to go Kurtis's way.

-**What to spam in Twitch chat when Tundra are winning?** `THREE FUCKING FLUKES IN A ROW MAN SwiftRage`
+**What to spam in Twitch chat when Tundra are winning?** `XXXX`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/gaimin.jpg" alt="Banner"></p>